Slovak investor Krupa found guilty by US court of harassing Czech billionaire Bakala

 Harassing phone calls and emails were sent also to the US Aspen Institute, the Dox art centre and the Vaclav Havel Library in Prague, and the Design Museum in London, cultural activities financed by the billionaire.
 A website StopBakala.org was also set up.

-Via his Arca Capital, Krupa took a small stake in Bakala's New World Resources, which owned mining company OKD.
+Via his firm Arca Capital, Krupa took a small stake in Bakala's New World Resources, which owned mining company OKD.
 Krupa, following his usual modus operandi, used his stake to mount a publicity campaign against Bakala so he would be bought out at a profit, but instead the company was declared insolvent in 2016 and renationalised.
-Krupa – who was given a state award by Czech President Milos Zeman, a strong critic of Bakala – declared Arca Capital insolvent in December.
+The business of Krupa – who was given a state award by Czech President Milos Zeman, a strong critic of Bakala – has since collapsed and Arca Capital was declared insolvent in December.

 "The prosecution sought to show that the core of the case was an attempt at organized extortion, carried out through harassment tactics.
 The judge acknowledged the extensive evidence that documented in detail Pavel Krupa's practices, such as organizing fake demonstrations, hiring actors presenting themselves as civic activists to harass Zdenek Bakala's family and neighbourhood, and Krupa's efforts to tarnish Zdenek Bakala's business reputation," Sarka Samkova, a spokesperson of Bakala's company BM Management , was quoted as saying.